 At this point in the process, consumers, manufacturers and food industry leaders understand the stakes.
 More than 600 billion cups are produced and sold around the world each year.
 According to some estimates, fewer than 1 percent of the resulting waste is recycled.

 That’s a lot of cups in landfills.
 Food and beverage companies are feeling the pressure from consumers, and now it’s up to manufacturers to turn their ideas into viable products.

-With its repulpable liquid barrier polymers suitable for current recycling processes, BASF is calling on coating formulators to take that leap into the next generation of food packaging.
+With its repulpable and recyclable liquid barrier polymers suitable for current recycling processes, BASF is calling on coating formulators and brand owners to take that leap into the next generation of food packaging.
 To take the first step, request a sample today.